tvdboom/ATOM/docs_sources/user_guide/logging.md

 attribute, e.g. `atom.log_pipeline = True`.

 **Plots**<br>
-Plots are tracked as .png artifacts in all runs from the models that are showed in the plot.
+Plots are stored as .png artifacts in all runs corresponding to the models that are showed in the plot.
 If the `filename` parameter is specified, they are stored under that name, else the plot's name is used.
 This option can be switched off using the trainer's `log_plots` attribute, e.g. `atom.log_plots = False`.

 ### Configuring a tracking server